cancellogic/lecturner/README.md

 ```bash
 lecturner --batch-pdf batch
 ```
 Processes every `.pdf` and `.txt` in `batch/in/` unattended.
-On first run it creates the directory tree for you — just drop files into `batch/in/` and fire it.
+On first run it creates the directory tree — just drop files into `batch/in/` and fire it.

 Output layout:
 ```